anydotcrypto/docs.any.sender/docs/experimentalClient/README.md

 }); // A normal transaction
 ```

-### signer.any.deployProxyAccount(overrides: { gasLimit?, value?, gasPrice? }): Promise<TransactionResponse>
+### signer.any.deployProxyAccount(overrides: { gasLimit?, value?, gasPrice? }): Promise\<TransactionResponse\>

 The `deployProxyAccount` function on the `any` property returns a `TransactionResponse`.
 It sends the Ethereum Transaction to the network (not via any.sender).
-Of course, if the wallet contract does not exist, then our library auto-deploys the wallet contract when the user is sending their first transaction via any.sender (e.g. we batch the deployment & meta-transaction into a single transaction).
+Of course, if the wallet contract does not exist, then our library auto-deploys the wallet contract when the user is sending their first transaction via any.sender.
+So there is no explicit requirement to use this function.

-### signer.any.sendTransaction(tx: { to: string, data: string, compensation?: string, gaslimit?: number }) : RelayTransactionReceipt
+### signer.any.sendTransaction(tx: { to: string, data: string, compensation?: string, gaslimit?: number }) : Promise\<RelayTransactionReceipt\>

 Sends a transaction via any.sender.
 Mandatory fields: